 Smaller dogs who have big/deep rib-cages are also at risk, Dachshunds are an example of these.

-It's a condition where the stomach fills suddenly with gas and twists into an unnatural position, basically cutting off the passages between the stomach and the esophagus and the stomach and the intestines.
+It's a condition where a dog's stomach stretches either because of too much food/water or gas, as it extends there is a risk that it will twist or flip into an unnatural position, basically cutting off the passages between the stomach and the esophagus and the stomach and the intestines.

 This is life-threatening and, unless recognized and treated quickly, is often fatal.

 The causes of bloat aren't fully understood, but there are some things that seem to trigger it.
 These include:

 Bloat symptoms include:

 If you notice any of these symptoms, get your dog to a veterinarian or emergency animal hospital IMMEDIATELY.
 For an in-depth look at bloat (including causes, symptoms and treatment) check out this page .

 Although they're by no means guaranteed to prevent bloat, using elevated dog bowls for your big guy's food and water can help minimize risks.